MaterializeInc/materialize/misc/images/materialized/README.md

 | **Horizontal scalability** | ❌                                                                          | ✔️                                                                           |
 | **GUI**                    | ❌                                                                          | ✔️ Materialize Console                                                       |

-## License and Privacy Policy

-* Use of the Docker image is subject to Materialize’s [BSL License](https://github.com/MaterializeInc/materialize/blob/main/LICENSE).
-* By downloading the Docker image, you are agreeing to Materialize’s [privacy policy](https://materialize.com/privacy-policy/).

 ## Usage

 To launch the Docker container: